paitiewfrance/paitiewfrance.github.io/tour-alsace/christmas-in-alsace.md

 #ทัวร์อยู่ระหว่างการดำเนินงาน

 ### วันที่ 1: Strasbourg ( UNESCO)
-After breakfast, we will start the visit of the town with Notre Dame of Strasbourg tour de la ville cathedrale la petite france ( Quartier des Tanneurs) europeen parliament building l'ile de strasbourg
+After breakfast, we will start the visit of the town with the "Big Island".
+This jewel,  UNESCO World Heritage Site, deserves our particular attention. tour de la ville cathedrale
+  Astronomical Clock
+ Stroll then in adjacent lanes that make up the Golden Square

+ Then, take  a visit to Strasbourg by river boat, head on to Palais des Rohan, an outstanding building that housed Marie Antoinette on her arrival in France.
+You will sail to La Petite France ( Quartier des Tanneurs), eminently tourist area for its timbered houses, until the parliamentary quarter.
+Admire the contemporary architecture of the European institutions buildings.

+   l'ile de strasbourg

 marches de noel